lungyongmi/lungyongmi.github.io/_portfolio/portfolio-2.md

 <img src='/images/P2_07.png' width='100%' height='100%'>
 <br/>

 ### <font color='blue'> 4.
-Insight </font>
+Finding Insights </font>

 <font size=3>
 ・The new app should set goal for an average rating above 3.8. <br/>
 ・Paid Apps have better ratings, and the average rating is 4.0. <br/>
+・Games and Entertainment genre have high competition.
-・Games genre has the highest competition, on the other hand the average ratings in Food and ?? genre are low.\<br/>
+・The average ratings in Catelog, Medical and Navigation genre are very low.<br/>
 ・Apps with 4-5 screenshots showed for display and 10-30 languages supporting have better ratings. </font>